 Equity and affordability.

-We know this blending technology is proven internationally
+We know renewable gas blending technology is proven internationally

 Hydrogen blending in gas pipelines is not new, and the technology has been proven safe and effective.
 It is already being used in the USA, Japan, India, and the UK, and in Australia it has been supplying 2,700 homes since 2022.